One day in Hue: best things to do + hotel recommendation

 ☝🏽Breakfast for two 😂

-Our hotel was located in a back alley some streets away from the main attractions.
-We were immediately thrown into the daily bustle of the locals the moment we stepped out.
-Having heard stories of pickpockets and thieves, we clutched tightly to our belongings and maneuvered our ways to the main streets.
+Our hotel was on a quiet street off the main road.
+Having heard stories of pickpockets and thieves, we clutched tightly to our belongings as soon as we stepped out and maneuvered our way to the main streets.

 Within minutes of reaching the main street, we were coaxed into a cyclo ride for around USD2 each to the Citadel.

 Exploring the place requires some walking as the palace covers a fair bit of land.
-You could glimpse the glory and magnificence of the architecture in its heyday but it was contrasted with the ruins and rubbles of buildings that ceased to exist due to war and negligence.
+You could glimpse the glory and magnificence of the architecture in its heyday which is contrasted by the ruins and rubbles of buildings that ceased to exist due to war and negligence.

-There was obvious oriental influence.
-Along the way, there will be exhibits offering some information on the history of this World Heritage site.
+Along the way, there will be exhibits offering information on the history of this World Heritage site.

 Exiting the Citadel from the other end, we entered a small eatery and treated ourselves to a local dessert drink.